3C286 Band6Pol Calibration for CASA 6.6.1

 print("Your version of CASA is appropriate for this guide.")

-Initial Inspection, A priori calibration
+Initial Inspection and A priori Calibrations

 We will eventually concatenate the three datasets into one dataset.
 However, we will keep them separate for now, as some of the steps to follow require individual datasets (specifically, the application of the Tsys and WVR tables).
 We therefore start by defining an array "basename" that includes the names of the three files in chronological order.
 This will simplify the following steps by allowing us to loop through the files using a simple for-loop in python.
 Remember that if you log out of CASA, you will have to re-issue this command.